-How are the real-time features in C# programs?
+How to utilize real-time features in C# programs?

 Previously this was not possible for programmers.
 For this reason, Kithara provides the respective mechanisms.
 At least, the mechanisms can ensure that the application takes priority over all other Windows applications.
-For true real-time behavior the essential code should be programmed in C++ and swapped in a DLL file, so that it can be loaded directly in the real-time context.
+For true real-time behavior the essential code should be programmed in C++ or Delphi and moved into a DLL file, so that it can be loaded directly into the real-time context.